wsbctechnicalblog/wsbctechnicalblog.github.io/content/be-positive.md

 ---

-# Inspiration and leadership is based on a pull, not push model
+# Inspiration and leadership are based on a pull, not push model

-When you approach the world with a "my way or the highway" mindset, directing, inspecting, monitoring, supervising, and in extreme cases micro managing your operating at the least effective level of leadership.
+When you approach the world with a "my way or the highway" mindset, directing, inspecting, monitoring, supervising, and in extreme cases micromanaging - the least effective level of leadership.
 Some common leadership anti-pattern signs:

 - **Questioning everything** - there is a fine line (tone) between being curious and questioning.
 - **Dominating discussions** - not allowing your team to self-manage and have vibrant discussions.
-- **Micro managing** - double and triple checking everything, creating a **low-trust** environment.
+- **Micromanaging** - double and triple checking everything, creating a **no-trust** environment.
-- **Directing from the back** - I witnessed true leadership in the early 80's when I served with a humble, but phenomenal leader.
-He was always part of the team, usually leading at the front, at times encouraging everyone at the back carrying extra equipment on long marches, and empowering everyone in our unit to take responsibility and make decisions.
+- **Directing from the back** - I witnessed true leadership in the early 80's when I served with a humble, but phenomenal leader in the military.
+He was always part of the team, usually leading at the front, at times encouraging everyone at the back carrying extra equipment on long marches and empowering everyone in our unit to take responsibility and make decisions.

 >
-> You cannot **push** as a leader, you have to **lead**, **encourage**, and **pull** the team to pursue a common **goal**.
+> You cannot **push** as a leader, you have to **lead**, **encourage**, and **pull** the team to towards a common **goal**.
 >

 ---